fullmetaltac/interview_questions/python.md

 | Set        |       set, frozeenset        |   hold collection of unique items |
 | Binary     | bytes, bytearray, memoryview |       hold collection binary data |

+- Tuples and strings are the only fundamental collection in Python which is immutable.
+- Lists, sets, dictionaries are all mutable.
+- Integers, floats, and booleans are all immutable.

+Most things are mutable in Python.
+If you want to keep one of your classes immutable, don't add any methods that change the object's properties.

 ---

 >🔹***What is the split function used for?***